 104.0 - The Two Great Redemptive Issues: The first great element of redemption is, of course, Faith.
 The second imposing element is Sin.
 These are the "two great trees" which tower above the landscape of Christian Redemption.

-105.0 - Faith: Essentially, Humility: When the disciples asked Jesus to increase their faith in Luke, chapter 17, he replied, "...
+104.1 First, The Nature Faith: When the disciples asked Jesus to increase their faith in Luke, chapter 17, he replied, "...
 So likewise you, when you have done all those things which you are commanded, say, 'We are unprofitable servants.
 We have done what was our duty to do.'"
-The simple word for what Jesus describes here is Humility.
+The simple word for what Jesus describes here is "Humility."

 Again, in Luke, chapter 14, Jesus said, "For whoever exalts himself will be abased, and he who humbles himself will be exalted."
 And, once more, in Matthew, chapter 16, He said, "If anyone desires to come after Me, let him deny himself, and take up his cross, and follow Me.
-For whoever desires to save his life will lose it, and whoever loses his life for My sake [give up control to me] will find it."
+For whoever desires to save his life [Retain control over it] will lose it, and whoever loses his life [gives over control to me] for My sake will find it."
 [Brackets added]

-105.2 - True Conversion: So,the faith which saves our soul is the willingness to give up our sovereignty over our own life, and willingly place ourselves under the control of our Savior.
-This is true conversion to Christ and the real salvation of the soul.
+104.2 - True Conversion: So,the faith which saves our soul is the willingness to give up our self-sovereignty, our personal control, over our own life, and willingly place ourselves under the control of Christ.
+This is the true nature of a genuine embrace of the Lordship of Christ.
+And, this is the point where the real salvation of the soul occurs.

-105.4 - Again, A Duel Nature: But notice, faith, like sin, also has a dual nature.
-It also exists first as an inner motive.
-And, as with the sin impulse, the faith impulse also has a visible dimension: the works of faith, which are simply humble actions of obedience to God .
-So, good works, born of a humble and obedient heart, are simply the real expressions of faith.
+104.4 - A Duel Nature of Faith: But notice, faith has a dual nature.
+It exists first as an inner value, or motive.
+And, that inner faith impulse also has a visible dimension: the works of faith, which are simply humble actions of obedience to Christ's Lordship.
+So, good works, born of a humble and obedient heart, are simply the real expressions of that inner faith value.